-Before you start aggregating data and writing some actionable insights, think of the KPIs for the profiles you manage on behalf of your clients.
+Before starting doing your social media report, think of the KPIs for the profiles you manage on behalf of your clients.

 Instagram KPIs help you measure how effective a business is in achieving its set objectives on Instagram.
 It helps you know whether you are taking your client in the right direction.

-If you want to boost your client engagement on Instagram, you must know when and what to post.
+If you want to boost your client's engagement on Instagram, you must know when and what to post.

 For instance, if you post when most of your target followers are not active, you will get less engagement.